How to Fix a Slice – Drill #2

 Anti Golf Slice Drill #2 – Description

-- Using a 6 or 7 iron, split your hands up so that your left hand is on the club normally, but your left hand is about 3 inches below the end of the grip.
+- Using a 6 or 7 iron, split your hands up so that your left hand is on the club normally, but your right hand is about 3 inches below the end of the grip.

 - Make a short backswing.
 As you change direction into your downswing, focus on dropping the right elbow aggressively into the back of the right hip pocket (for the right-handed golfer).